OpenConext/OpenConext-attribute-aggregation/README.md

 environment specific properties in the group_vars.
 See the project OpenConext-deploy and the role aa for more information.

 For details, see the [Spring Boot manual](http://docs.spring.io/spring-boot/docs/1.2.1.RELEASE/reference/htmlsingle/).

+When you want to run Attribute-Aggregator in a non-OpenConext environment you can use the [aa](aa-server/scripts/aa) script to stop / restart and start the application.